Alvearie/imaging-ingestion/docs/dicom-instance-binding/overview.md

 The *DICOM Instance Binding* has a single container that is invoked by the event broker on every *DicomAvailableEvent*.

 ## Provided Bindings
-  There is currently only one provided binding container.
-The provided container retrieves the subject of the *DicomAvailableEvent* using the cluster local address of the WADO-RS reference to the resource and pushes that resource to a downstream consumer using STOW-RS.
+  There are currently two binding container implementations provided to support either DICOMWeb (STOW-RS) or DIMSE (C-STORE).
+The provided containers retrieve the subject of the *DicomAvailableEvent* using the cluster local address of the WADO-RS reference to the resource and push that resource to the downstream consumer.

 ## Deployment

 **Target Service Endpoint Details**

 Create a *ConfigMap* with the service address for DICOM delivery.
 Depending upon the binding type, this may have a different data.
-This example is valid for the provided STOW-RS binding.
+Examples for STOW-RS and C-STORE respectively:

 ```yaml
 kind: ConfigMap